Expeditors (EXPD)

 Underperform

-We’re wary of Expeditors.
-Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
+Expeditors doesn’t excite us.
+Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst